bijaymunda181/Linux-prep/linux-questions.md

 - maxsize:-	Rotate the log immediately if it grows larger than this size, even if the scheduled time (daily/weekly) has not arrived.

 ## 🔥 Question 6: What is copytruncate used for in logrotate?
+copytruncate is used when the application cannot be restarted or reloaded during log rotation.

+How it works:

+1. logrotate copies the current log file to a new rotated file.

+2. Then it truncates (empties) the original log file so the application can continue writing to it.

+So, instead of renaming the file, it makes a copy and then clears the original.